First-Year Applicants

 3. Problem-Solving Journey Map

-- What initial steps did you take to understand the problem?
+- What steps did you take to understand the issue?

-- What problems or challenges did you encounter?
+- What challenges came up, and how did you respond?

 4. Statement of Intent